blockwatch-cc/tezos-api/content/tables.md

 `n_endorsing_rights` *int64*      | Count of endorsing rights in this cycle.
 `luck` *money*                    | Absolute luck in coins, i.e. the amount of extra coins that can be earned because randomization allocated more rights than the fair share of rolls.
 `luck_percent` *float*            | Relation between actual random rights allocated vs. ideal rights gainable by rolls.
 Neutral luck is 100%, lower values indicated less rights than fair share, higher values indicate more rights.
 `performance_percent` *float*      | Effectiveness of a baker in generating expected rewards.
 Optimal performance is 100%.
-The value is lower when blocks or endorsements are missed, low value blocks/endorsements are published or the baker is slashed and higher when extra income was generated from stolen blocks or denounciations.
+The value is lower when blocks or endorsements are missed, low value blocks/endorsements are published or the baker is slashed and higher when extra income was generated from stolen blocks or denunciations.
 NOTE: This value is not ratio scale nor interval scale.
 CANNOT be used as benchmark between bakers.
 `contribution_percent` *float*    | Effectiveness of a baker in utilizing all rights assigned and contribute to consensus.
 Optimal contribution is 100%.
 The value is lower when blocks or endorsements are missed and higher when blocks are stolen.
 NOTE: This value is ratio scale.
 It can be used as benchmark for baker availability or participation in consensus.
 It is strongly correlated to generated income, but does not capture low priority blocks, endorsements or slashing.
 `n_blocks_baked` *int64*            | Number of blocks baked in this cycle.
 `n_blocks_lost` *int64*             | Number of blocks lost in this cycle.